nickryall/ampersand-remote-pagination-example/README.md

 This demo uses a simple URL convention of `page/n`.
 If you would like to use query paramaters instead, e.g. `?page=n` checkout https://github.com/nickryall/ampersand-router-query-parameters

-The main items of interest are the `models/article-list` and `views/article-list`.